salesforce/einstein-platform/cookbook/llm-open-connector-groq/cookbook-groq.md

    pip install -r requirements.txt
    ```

-## Step 2: Configure Your Local Environment
+## Configure Your Local Environment

 1. For local testing, create a `.env` file in your project directory and add your Groq API key: